-Classic Load Balancers should have connection draining enabled¶
+Classic Load Balancers should have connection draining enabled

-Implementation options¶
+Implementation

-Choose the option that matches how you manage Terraform.
-All options satisfy this control.
+Choose the approach that matches how you manage Terraform.

 module "elb" {